1.What is Ebola Virus Disease (EVD)?

 - How do people become infected with Ebola virus?

-Infection occurs from direct contact (Human to Human transmission) through broken skin or mucous membranes with the blood, or other bodily fluids or secretions (stool, urine, saliva, semen) of infected people.
+Infection occurs from direct contact (Human to Human transmission) through broken skin or mucous membranes with the blood, or other bodily fluids or secretions (stool, urine, saliva etc) of infected people.
 Infection can also occur if broken skin or mucous membranes of a healthy person come into contact with environments that have become contaminated with an Ebola patient’s infectious fluids such as soiled clothing, bed linen, or used needles.

 3. Who is most at risk of Ebola Virus Disease?